-Robert E. Fernandez, Executive Vice President & General Counsel Raymond Stalter, Director, Regulatory Affairs \James H. Sweeney, Senior Attorney New York Independent System Operator, Inc. 10 Krey Boulevard Rensselaer, NY 12144 Tel: (518) 356-6000 Fax: (518) 356-7678 rfernandez@nyiso.com rstalter@nyiso.com jsweeney@nyiso.com III.
-Background The NYSRC is the local reliability organization charged with promoting and preserving the reliability of the New York State Power System ("NYS Power System"), consistent with Reliability Rules established by the North American Electric Reliability Corporation ("NERC") and the regional regulatory body, the Northeast Power Coordinating Council ("NPCC").
-Section 2.02 of the NYSRC Agreement establishes that, "[t]he mission of the NYSRC is to promote and preserve the reliability of electric service...by developing, maintaining, and, from time to time, updating the Reliability Rules which shall be complied with by the ISO and all entities engaging in electric transmission, ancillary services, energy and power transactions on the NYS Power System."
-Furthermore, the Agreement between the NYISO and the NYSRC ("ISO/NYSRC Agreement") establishes that the NYSRC "shall be responsible for developing Reliability Rules pursuant to which the ISO shall maintain the safety and short-term reliability of the NYS Power System."
-The NYISO, Ravenswood, and Consolidated Edison must comply with NYSRC Local Reliability Rule G.2 such that the NYS Bulk Power System is operated so that the loss of a \Person designated for receipt of service.
+Robert E. Fernandez, Executive Vice President, General Counsel & Chief Compliance Officer Raymond Stalter, Director, Regulatory Affairs James H. Sweeney, Senior Attorney New York Independent System Operator, Inc. 10 Krey Boulevard Rensselaer, NY 12144 Tel: (518) 356-6000 Fax: (518) 356-7678 rfernandez@nyiso.com rstalter@nyiso.com jsweeney@nyiso.com III.
+Background The NYSRC is the local reliability organization charged with promoting and preserving the reliability of the New York State Power System ("NYS Power System"), consistent with Reliability Rules established by the North American Electric Reliability Corporation ("NERC") and the regional regulatory body, the Northeast Power Coordinating Council ("NPCC").6 Section 2.02 of the NYSRC Agreement establishes that, "[t]he mission of the NYSRC is to promote and preserve the reliability of electric service...by developing, maintaining, and, from time to time, updating the Reliability Rules which shall be complied with by the ISO and all entities engaging in electric transmission, ancillary services, energy and power transactions on the NYS Power System."
+Furthermore, the Agreement between the NYISO and the NYSRC ("ISO/NYSRC Agreement") establishes that the NYSRC "shall be responsible for developing Reliability Rules pursuant to which the ISO shall maintain the safety and short-term reliability of the NYS Power System." ^{}Person designated for receipt of service.

-&lt;sup>6 On June 30, 1998, the Commission issued an Order conditionally approving the formation of the NYSRC and conditionally accepting the NYSRC Agreement and the ISO/NYSRC Agreement.
+6 On June 30, 1998, the Commission issued an Order conditionally approving the formation of the NYSRC and conditionally accepting the NYSRC Agreement and the ISO/NYSRC Agreement.
 83 FERC ¶ 61,362.
 On April 30, 1999, the Commission issued a subsequent Order requesting further revisions regarding the governance of the NYSRC and the relationship of the NYISO and NYSRC.
 87 FERC ¶ 61,135.
 On July 29, 1999, following a compliance filing that addressed the request for further revisions, the Commission issued an Order approving the formation of the NYSRC and accepting the NYSRC Agreement and ISO/NYSRC Agreement.
-88 FERC ¶ 61,138. &lt;sup>7 ISO/NYSRC Agreement Section 4.1.
+88 FERC ¶ 61,138.
+7 ISO/NYSRC Agreement Section 4.1.